Emotional Intelligence Certification: Do Life Coaches Need It?

 You need to pass this assessment to get your ICF credential.

 Make sure you study and take practice tests before taking the official assessment.
-Practice as often as you need.
+If you don’t feel confident about passing the exam, it’s better to put in more practice so you don’t have to retake it.

 Submit Your Application